 City of Barcelona, the leader of the MOBILus consortium, has been leading the way in regards to the smart city revolution.
 This city is unique considering its adaptation of disruptive technologies, such as 5G, in a way that its operation directly benefits society, which is exemplified by their dynamic management of L’Eixample and El Carmel.
 With respect to the management of tourism in the city centre and especially the Sagrada Familia, steps remain to be taken.

-City of Milan, the second-most populated Italian city, has identified four mobility strategies for the future in their Sustainable Urban Mobility Plan (SUMP), one of which is ‘urban space as a common good’.
-As part of CityFlows, the City of Milan has set itself as goal to ensure proper safety levels for pedestrians and increase the modal share of public transit, which requires high pedestrian service levels at Milan’s city streets and high accessibility of pedestrian spaces and transfer hubs.
+The City of Milan, the second-most populated Italian city, has identified four mobility strategies for the future in their Sustainable Urban Mobility Plan (SUMP), one of which is ‘urban space as a common good’.
+As part of CityFlows, the City of Milan has set itself as a goal to ensure proper safety levels for pedestrians and increase the modal share of public transit, which requires high pedestrian service levels at Milan’s city streets and high accessibility of pedestrian spaces and transfer hubs.
 The City of Milan will bring together all stakeholders of the Milan living lab and support the installation of the fourth living lab.